CrossArchitecture/cross/README.md

 7. Depending on your system it may be enough to reload pyRevit __and__ update it once.
 However, my recommendation would be a __restart__ of Revit.
 Any changes will be added automatically.

 8. Navigate to the __pyRevit Extension Manager__ again.
-You should now be able to see "Cross-Tools"!
+You should now be able to see "cross"!

 <div align="center">
 <img src="./img/Pyrevit_Extension_Manager_Step02.png" >
 </div>

-9. "Cross-Tools" is a private repository.
-Therefore the check box "Git repository is private" has to be checked!
-If you want to get the access token, contact [me](mailto:erich.domme@rwth-aachen.de)!
+9. "Cross-Tools" is currently not a private repository.
+But that can change, therefore the check box "Git repository is private" has not to be checked!
+If you want to get the access token, after it is private, contact [me](mailto:erich.domme@rwth-aachen.de)!

 <div align="center">
 <img src="./img/Pyrevit_Extension_Manager_Step03.png" >
 </div>

-10. In contrast to me, "Cross-Tools" will not yet be installed in your Revit.
+10. In contrast to me, "cross" will not yet be installed in your Revit.
 You should do this by clicking on Install Extension.

 <div align="center">
 <img src="./img/Pyrevit_Extension_Manager_Step04.png" >
 </div>

 11. Done!
-You should now have "Cross-Tools" in Revit!
+You should now have "cross" in Revit!

 <p align="center">
   <img src=https://media3.giphy.com/media/rY93u9tQbybks/giphy.gif?cid=ecf05e47eap1wzrxxzfedemp62jtrogwbslh12q694q9hdef&ep=v1_gifs_related&rid=giphy.gif&ct=g.gif alt="animated" />